SSPlaucode/Recovery-Agent/SUBMISSION.md

 ## What remains for the human/team to do

-- *(Done: real Gemini pilot executed — see §9b. n=5, 2 genuine
+- *(Done: two real Gemini pilots executed — see §9b.
+Run 2 (primary):
-  decisions + 3 correctly-handled infrastructure fallbacks.
+  n=5, 5/5 live calls, 0 fallbacks, including a real policy-guard rejection of an illegitimate Gemini recommendation.
+Run 1: n=5, 2 genuine decisions + 3 correctly-handled infrastructure fallbacks.
   Optional follow-up, not required for submission: scale the live pilot to a larger n if a real-model quality claim is wanted before the deadline — see §12.)*
 - Publish the repository to GitHub (public).
 - Take screenshots / record `report.html` for the pitch video.
 - Record the 5-minute pitch.